- Email: firstname.lastname@example.org

 Articles and Chapters

 "Access, Computational Analysis, and Fair Use in the Digitized Nineteenth-Century Press."
-Victorian Periodicals Review (accepted 2018)
+Victorian Periodicals Review 51.4 (forthcoming 2018)

 "Image Analytics and the Nineteenth-Century Illustrated Newspaper."
-Journal of Cultural Analytics (accepted 2018)
+Journal of Cultural Analytics (forthcoming 2018)

 "An Archaeology of Victorian Newspapers."
 Victorian Periodicals Review 49.4 (Winter 2016): 546-577. (web copy) (Donald Gray Prize)